 - Check the water heater’s temperature and pressure-release valve.
 If the valve is faulty, too much pressure can cause the tank to burst.

 - Check the unit every few months to make sure there isn’t water at the base.
 A leak is the most common sign of a failing water heater.
-If there is a leak, you will see water all around the tank, and you should to call in a professional immediately.
+If there is a leak, you will see water all around the tank, and you should call in a professional immediately.

 - If it is a gas heater, keep the air intake vents at the bottom or sides of the unit clean and clear of objects.

 - Checking the pilot light is always a good idea if you have a gas water heater.
 Make sure the pilot light is lit.
-There could be burner issues, pilot light issues, or a problem with the thermocoupler.
+There could be burner issues, pilot light issues, or a problem with the thermocouple.

 - Electricity is used to heat the water in an electric water heater, and this happens through a heavy-duty electrical circuit.
 Check the circuit, the elements and thermostats – any of these can cause problems.